graphhopper/directions-api-js-client/README.md

 Either set your key as environment variable using `export GHKEY=YOUR_KEY` or set your key in `spec/helpers/config.js`.
 You can run all tests via `npm test`.
 If you only want to run a single spec file, you can use the `--spec` option, e.g., `npm test --spec spec/GraphHopperRoutingSpec.js`.

-## Dependencies

-The API depends on superagent and bluebird which are packaged into the graphhopper-client.js.

-The demo uses a couple of dependencies, but they are not required for requests to the API.

 ## Integrate the APIs in your application